Autonomy's Lynch defends record as HP confirms Federal probe

-LONDON Mike Lynch, the founder of the software firm sold to Hewlett-Packard (HPQ.N) last year in a deal tainted by accusations of accounting fraud, said he would defend the company's accounts to U.S. Federal investigators.
+LONDON Dec 28 Mike Lynch, the founder of the software firm sold to Hewlett-Packard last year in a deal tainted by accusations of accounting fraud, said he would defend the company's accounts to U.S Federal investigators.

 HP confirmed in a filing late on Thursday that the U.S. Department of Justice was investigating Autonomy's books.